josephjosuuu/Acoustic-fence/README.md

 ### Solar Power Source:

-- The FPGA board is powered by solar power.
+- The Rasberry Pi module is powered by solar power.
 - Most economical and renewable source of energy.
 - Energy stored during day-time is used for the 24 hour real-time operation.
 - Solar cells extra energy stored can be used to power up LED's setup in the farm.